-This course explores the problems that transcend individual solutions, such as inequality, poverty, racial and gender discrimination, and environmental pollution, as well as how social problems affect us in our homes, in our communities, and in the workforce.
-Analysis of topics includes local, national, and global perspectives.
+This course may include digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of ten hours of out-of-class work will be assigned per week.
+A minimum of twenty hours of out-of-class work will be assigned per week.

-NOTE: The following courses above are General Education courses
+NOTE: The following courses shown above are general education courses: